75 Easy Christmas Crafts that are Blogger Favorites…

 Give a loved one the world this year with a homemade map ornament.
 Place a heart over their hometown, a place you met, or maybe the town of your alma mater.
 It’s a nice way to upcycle a map, and create a fun and meaningful personalized ornament.

 75. Mini TeaLight Ornaments | Tag & Tibby

 Aren’t these tea light ornaments made by Julia reminiscent of the old candles people used to put on their trees?
 What a great idea for adding a little more light and warmth to your tree.

 And that wraps up our list of 75 easy Christmas crafts that are the favorites of some of the best bloggers on the internet!
 Hope you found at least a couple easy Christmas crafts to tackle this holiday season with the family, and maybe a couple new great blogs to follow as well!

-Pin these easy Christmas crafts for later using the photo below!
+Pin these easy Christmas crafts for later!
 Tried one of these easy Christmas crafts?
 Great!
 Leave a comment on the pin…and bonus points?
 A PICTURE.
 That helps others decide whether a craft is a good one to try!